 He accepted Jesus Christ as his Lord and Savior and was baptized by Pastor Thomas Phillips, Sr., of the Mount Pilgrim Baptist Church, Morgan City, La., in 1953.

 He graduated second in his class from Sumpter Williams High School (1963) in Morgan City, La.
 A few years later, he received his Bachelor of Arts degree in Business Administration/Accounting from Dillard University (1967), New Orleans, LA.
-His most cherished educational achievement was graduating from the historic Washington Baptist Seminary in 1984; in May of 2015 the Seminary awarded him an honorary Doctor of Divinity.
+His most cherished educational achievement was graduating from the historic Washington Baptist Seminary in 1984; in May of 2015, the Seminary awarded him an honorary Doctor of Divinity.

 Pastor Henderson loves the Lord Jesus and strives to be faithful in all that God has assigned his heart and hands to do.

-was licensed to preach in 1967 by Rev. Jacob N. Underwood in Brooklyn, NY.
-He first joined New Jerusalem in1984 under the late Pastor Miles.
+Was licensed to preach in 1967 by Rev. Jacob N. Underwood in Brooklyn, NY.
+He first joined New Jerusalem in 1984 under the late Pastor Miles.
 He was ordained at NJBC in 1987 and has served as Minister of Music for the past decade.
-He is also a nephew of the late Rev. James Miles and Sister Leslie Miles by marriage.
+He is also a nephew of the late Rev. James Miles and Sister Leslie Miles, by marriage.